 Best Tent for Summer and Hot Weather

-We recommend the Kodiak Flex-Bow as the best tent for beating the heat.
+We recommend the Kodiak Flex-Bow as the best tent for the summer heat.
 The canvas keeps the hot weather camping tent cool and dark, and the double doors allow it to ventilate well.